kallaway/100-days-of-code/log.md

 * how to create/add key-paired values to an empty object with conditional statement

 **Link(s) to work**
-1. <a href="https://repl.it/@simonxiong/100DaysOfCode-Reverse-a-string#index.js" target="_blank">Sock Merchant</a>
+1. <a href="https://www.hackerrank.com/challenges/sock-merchant/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5" target="_blank">Sock Merchant HackerRank </a>
+2. <a href="https://repl.it/@simonxiong/100DaysOfCode-Sock-Merchant" target="_blank">Sock Merchant repl attempt</a>

 ### Day 5: July 13, 2020

 **Today's Progress**
-Attempted _Sock Merchant_ problem on Hacker Rank again.
+Attempted to _Sock Merchant_ problem on *Repl.it* again.
 Was able to target all property values.
 Was unable to get tally of even pairs of socks to solve problem.

 **Thoughts**
 Once I am able to get tally of even pairs, this solution will need to be combined with first solution(key-paired values sock object).